 - We can configure Jenkins to employ the application server's authentication mechanism upon which we deploy it.

-By now, you would be well prepared for a Jenkins Interview.
-Undoubtedly, you now know the answers to the top 40 questions from a beginner's level to an advanced level.
+By now, you should be well prepared for a Jenkins interview.
+You now know the answers to the top 40 questions from a beginner's level to an advanced level.

-If you have any questions for us please let us know in the comment section of the Jenkins Interview Questions, we will get our experts to answer it for you.
+If you have any questions for us, please let us know in the comment section of the Jenkins Interview Questions, and we will get our experts to answer it for you.

-However, to learn more about Jenkins and DevOps in general, you can check this fantastic DevOps Certification Training course that will ensure that you land on your desired job role.
+However, if you want to learn more about Jenkins and DevOps in general, you can check this fantastic set of DevOps Certification Training courses that will be valuable in helping you land that coveted job in development.